 • Prepares capital outlay forms and documentation required for capital leases.

-• Advises the Office of Fixed Asset Accounting of plans to acquire capital leases.
+• Advises the Office of Financial Reporting of plans to acquire capital leases.
 Provides copies of forms and documentation if requested.

 • Completes SCHEV On-Line and Deleted Space survey and includes leased properties.